JayBeavers/ReflectaMonsterMoto/README.md

 - BrakeVcc: Hard brake using battery power to halt the drive shafts
 - ReadCurrent: Read the current consumed by the motors

-To install this library, upload sketch DriveBaseTeensy to your Arduino.
+To install this library, upload sketch ReflectaMonsterMoto to your Arduino.
 Note that you must first [install the Reflecta Arduino libraries](https://github.com/JayBeavers/Reflecta#getting-started).

 To call this library, use the [Reflecta Node Client](https://github.com/JayBeavers/Reflecta/tree/master/NodeClient) library.
 A simple example is:

     var devicePath = "/dev/ttyACM0"; // or "COM4" in Windows
     var Reflecta = require('reflecta.js');
     var reflecta = new Reflecta(devicePath, function(err) {
-      reflecta.MOTO1.drive(75, 75);
+      reflecta.moto1.drive(75, 75);
-      reflecta.MOTO1.brakeGround();
+      reflecta.moto1.brakeGround();
     });

 ### Future Work ###

 - Add error checking for power levels
-- Change Arduino PWM frequency -- default frequency is audible and annoying
-- Add support for acceleration curves
 - Add nodejs sample program that translatest joystick -> drive commands
-- Add functions to allow dynamic pin configuration (e.g. you don't have to modify and recompile DriveBaseTeensy sketch to change which pins are used)